-Your safety is our number one priority.
-Because of this, we work with our partners to ensure you enjoy a safe and high-quality study experience.
-All Overseas students studying an international program at an accredited International Student Program (ISP) school can use our student support service called 1800 QSTUDY (1800 778 839).
+Your child's safety is our number one priority.
+Because of this, we work with our partners to ensure they enjoy a safe and high-quality study experience.
+All Overseas students studying an international program at an accredited International Student Program (ISP) school and their parents can use our student support service called 1800 QSTUDY (1800 778 839).

-The I800QSTUDY service provides support for you, your authorised contacts and Education Queensland International (EQI) homestay hosts, and responds to incidents that involve Overseas students outside school hours
+The I800QSTUDY service provides support for you, your authorised contacts and Education Queensland International (EQI) homestay hosts, and responds to incidents that involve Overseas students outside school hours.